Kotabaru Regency: Healthcare

 There's one hospital in the regency, 18 polyclinics, 66 puskesmas, and 12 pharmacies in the regency.
 The only hospital in the regency, Prince Jaya Sumitra Regional Hospital, is a public hospital owned and managed by the regency government.
 It is located in North Laut Island district in Kotabaru town, and classified as C-class hospital by Ministry of Health.

 Transportation

 There are total 1,205 kilometers of road in the regency.
 Angkots are abundand in the town of Kotabaru as means to get around and regulated by regency government, divided into five fixed routes as of 2009.
-On 2020, the regency government allowed taxi and travel services from rural villages to run their service in the town.
+In 2020, the regency government allowed taxi and travel services from rural villages to run their service in the town.
 This decision was met with protest from drivers and owners from angkots in town due to fear of being outcompeted.
 Main port of the regency is Stagen Port, located in North Laut Island district and considered a regional hub.
 The regency is served by Gusti Syamsir Alam Airport.